Disc bulges slipped disc and sciatica

 - Leg pain may follow back pain usually just on one side

-- associated neurological symptoms may include parathesia, numbness, leg cramps or weakness
+- associated neurological (nerve) symptoms may also include parathesia, numbness, leg cramps or weakness

 What is the treatment?